This is the first post in a planned three-part series.

 From a longtermist point of view, the worry is that advancements in surveillance and enforcement technologies could allow those effects to last in perpetuity.
 Improved surveillance technology could allow future leaders to quickly identify and put down internal dissent, while advances in genetic engineering could allow them to engineer a docile population or greatly extend the lifespan of their leaders, reducing the instability introduced by succession problems.
 Or future countries could be led by AIs or other digital beings who do not die.

 In this scenario, even if humanity were to survive a war, the lock-in of one country’s governance system and values could preclude us from achieving our potential, constituting an existential catastrophe.
 Some people have specifically worried about a totalitarian lock-in.
-Totalitarian regimes have especially bad values and the centralization of power in a totalitarian system arguably makes a complete lock-in more feasible.
+The centralization of power in a totalitarian system arguably makes a complete lock-in more feasible.
 But a lock-in of any state’s values could be an existential disaster if one thinks that those values are far from optimal.

 Overall I think this scenario is very unlikely, on the order of 1 in 10,000 even assuming a war occurs.
 The improbability is driven by me assigning a 1% chance to a global totalitarian takeover following a war, plus a 1% chance that the totalitarian lock-in is ironclad enough to qualify as an existential catastrophe.
 (It would require no variation and no hope for future variation in values, anywhere in the world.)